Shovel: History

 In the Neolithic age and earlier, a large animal's scapula (shoulder blade) was often used as a crude shovel or spade.
-It is via this connection between shoulder blades and digging blades that the words spatula and spade both have etymologic connection with scapulas.
+Shovels at this time were often used for farming.

 The later invention of purpose-built shovels was a ground-breaking development.
 Manual shoveling, often in combination with picking, was the chief means of excavation in construction until mechanization via steam shovels and later hydraulic equipment (excavators such as backhoes and loaders) gradually replaced most manual shoveling.
 The same is also true of the history of mining and quarrying and of bulk materials handling in industries such as steelmaking and stevedoring.
 Railroad cars and cargo holds containing ore, coal, gravel, sand, or grains were often loaded and unloaded this way.
 These industries did not always rely exclusively on such work, but such work was a ubiquitous part of them.
 Until the 1950s, manual shoveling employed large numbers of workers.
 Groups of workers called 'labor gangs' were assigned to whatever digging or bulk materials handling was needed in any given week, and dozens or hundreds of workers with hand shovels would do the kind of rapid excavating or materials handling that today is usually accomplished with powered excavators and loaders operated by a few skilled operators.
 Thus the cost of labor, even when each individual worker was poorly paid, was a tremendous expense of operations.
 Productivity of the business was tied mostly to labor productivity.
 It still often is even today; but in the past it was even more so.
-In industrial and commercial materials handling, hand shoveling was later replaced not only with loaders and backhoes.
+In industrial and commercial materials handling, hand shoveling was later replaced with loaders and backhoes.